thephpleague/csv/docs/9.0/reader/resultset.md

 The `$nth_record` argument represents the nth record contained in the result set starting at `0`.
 In the case of `fetchOne`, if no argument is given the method will return the first record from the result set.

-In all cases, if no record is found an empty `array` is returned.
+In all cases, if no record is found, an empty `array` is returned.

 ```php
 use League\Csv\Reader;